jiangwenyuan/nuster/README.md

 ## How to cache POST request?

-Enable `option http-buffer-request`.
+Enable `option http-buffer-request` and set `body` in cache-rule `key`.

-By default, the cache key includes the body of the request, remember to put `body` in key field if you use a customized key.
+By default, the cache key does not include the body of the request, remember to put `body` in key field.

 Note that the body of the request maybe incomplete, refer to **option http-buffer-request** section in [HAProxy configuration](doc/configuration.txt) for details.